-When invoking docker containers from within a Toil workflow, it is strongly recommended that you use dockerCall(), a toil job function provided in toil.lib.docker. dockerCall provides a layer of abstraction over using the subprocess module to call Docker directly, and provides container cleanup on job failure.
+When invoking docker containers from within a Toil workflow, it is strongly recommended that you use dockerCall(), a toil job function provided in toil.lib.docker. dockerCall leverages docker's own python API, and provides container cleanup on job failure.
 When docker containers are run without this feature, failed jobs can result in resource leaks.
+Docker's API can be found at docker-py.